Adamb0lt/airbnb_data_analysis_and_DB_storage/README.md

 ## Next Steps

-1. Develop machine learning models to classify hosts into different tiers based on their booking popularity.
+1. **Predicting Room Type for a Listing:** Develop a machine learning model using either a random forest or decision tree classifier to predict the room type for a listing.
+This new feature is optional on the platform and is currently being inferred from the title.
+The model will use features such as `host_id`, `name`, `neighborhood`, `neighbourhood group`, `price`, `number of reviews`, `reviews per month`, and `calculated_host_listings_count`.
+NLP may be required for the model.
+Once the model is completed, save it for future use.
-2. Implement SQL database creation with triggers, transactions, and stored procedures.
+2. **SQL Database Creation:** Implement SQL database creation with triggers, transactions, and stored procedures.
-3. Generate visualizations using Tableau for in-depth data exploration.
+3. **Generate Visualizations using Tableau:** For in-depth data exploration and visualizations.
-4. Create Streamlit web apps to showcase findings and insights from the data.
+4. **Create Streamlit web apps:** To showcase findings and insights from the data.

 ## Conclusion